 The interest rates for the vast majority of our investments, financings and certain of our hedging transactions are either explicitly or indirectly based on LIBOR.
 On March 5, 2021, the United Kingdom Financial Conduct Authority (or FCA), which regulates LIBOR, announced that all LIBOR tenors relevant to us will cease to be published or will no longer be representative after June 30, 2023.
 The FCA's announcement coincides with the March 5, 2021 announcement of LIBOR's administrator, the ICE Benchmark Administration Limited (or IBA), indicating that, as a result of not having access to input data necessary to calculate LIBOR tenors relevant to us on a representative basis after June 30, 2023, IBA would have to cease publication of such LIBOR tenors immediately after the last publication on June 30, 2023.
-At present, it is not possible to predict the effect of such change, including the establishment of potential alternative reference rates, on the economy or markets we are active in either currently or in the future, or on any of our assets or liabilities whose interest rates are based on LIBOR.

-We are in the process of evaluating the potential impact of a discontinuation of LIBOR on our portfolio, as well as the related accounting impact.
-However, we expect that in the near term, we will work closely with the Trustee companies and/or other entities that are involved in calculating the interest rates for our residential mortgage securities and securitized debt, our loan servicers for our hybrid and floating rate loans, and with the various counterparties to our financing and hedging transactions in order to determine what changes, if any, are required to be made to existing agreements for these transactions.
+On March 15, 2022, President Biden signed the Adjustable Interest Rate (LIBOR) Act, which transitions certain contracts that use LIBOR to another benchmark once LIBOR is permanently discontinued after June 30, 2023.
+The Act provides, among other things, that a default alternative benchmark based on SOFR published by the New York Federal Reserve Bank will automatically apply after the LIBOR replacement date for any contract without provisions for selecting a replacement for LIBOR or identify a person authorized to select a replacement after LIBOR is permanently discontinued.
+The Act also provides that if the SOFR-based replacement is selected, the selecting person responsible under the contract is not required to obtain the consent of anyone before implementing that replacement.
+The Act further creates a safe harbor by ensuring that the SOFR-based benchmark replacement is by law a commercially reasonable replacement for LIBOR, that the use of that benchmark replacement cannot be deemed a breach of a contract or an impairment of the right of any person to receive payment under that contract, and that no person can be liable for selecting or using that benchmark replacement.
+The Act further authorizes the Board of Governors of the Federal Reserve to promulgate regulations under the statutor designate specific SOFR-based rates that incorporate the statutory spread adjustments as replacement rates for covered LIBOR contracts.
+The Federal Reserve has proposed (i) SOFR compounded in arrears for derivatives, using the same methodology as under the ISDA protocol, (ii) CME Term SOFR for all covered non-GSE cash products and (iii) a 30-day compounded SOFR average for certain GSE contracts.
+The proposed rules are open to public comment until August 29, 2022.
+We continue to work with the Trustee companies and/or other entities that are involved in calculating the interest rates for our residential mortgage securities and securitized debt, our loan servicers for our hybrid and floating rate loans, and with the various counterparties to our financing and hedging transactions in order to implement the changes required to be made to existing agreements for these transactions in response to the impending termination of the use of LIBOR and to evaluate any impact of the federal legislation and the Federal